 Consumer Recreation Services (CRS)

+CRS’s activities highlight the theme of obsession and control, as the protagonist becomes increasingly consumed by the game, losing control over his life, and becoming entangled in a web of elaborate manipulation.
 Immediately before the game ends, Nicholas, believing he has accidentally killed Conrad, attempts to commit suicide by plunging off the CRS building, only to survive the fall, thanks to CRS’s careful placement of safety glass and air cushions.

 Throughout the movie, CRS remains enigmatic, and its true intentions and motivations are shrouded in mystery until the climax, where the ultimate purpose of the game is revealed.